-So, What’s The 10 Step Korean Hair Care Regime?
+So, What’s The 10 Step Korean Hair Care Routine?

-The most important part of the Korean hair care regime is the emphasis based on the scalp – massages, vinegar rinses and soothing lotions are ultimately the key to more revived hair-ppearance.
+The most important part of the Korean hair care routine is the emphasis based on the scalp – massages, vinegar rinses and soothing lotions are ultimately the key to a more revived hair appearance.

 You don’t ultimately need to use all these products to attain luscious locks either – I recommend trying out a few key products first and foremost, and then adding more products to your routine as you go along.